EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-announcing-bond.md

 categories: [dev]
 blurb:
   When switching from jasmine to mocha,
-  I found myself missing the spyOn functionality. bond was my attempt to reproduce that
+  I found myself missing jasmine spies. bond is my reproduction of jasmine spies
   (with a few enhancements)
   in a package that can be used with any testing framework.
 published: false